hongbo-miao/hongbomiao.com/README.md

 #### Back End

 - **Express** as Node.js web application framework
+- **GraphQL** as the query language for the API, and the server-side runtime
 - **Sentry**, **Winston**, **Morgan** for logging and error tracking
 - **CORS**, **Helmet** for security
 - **Terminus** for health check and graceful shutdown